-The Learning Opportunities Grant (LOG) provides funding for a range of programs to help students who are at greater risk of poor academic achievement.
+The Learning Opportunities Grant (LOG) provides funding for a range of programs to help students who are at greater risk of poor academic achievement, including providing supports for de-streaming as well as learning recovery programming and supports that are responsive to the challenges that students are experiencing as a result of the COVID-19 pandemic.

-The Learning Opportunities Grant comprises the following:
+The Learning Opportunities Grant comprises the following eight allocations:

-- Demographic Allocation \$373.4 million - Targeted Student Supports (TSS) Envelope \$101.9 million - Literacy and Math Outside the School Day Allocation \$18.1 million - Student Success, Grades 7 to 12 Allocation \$51.2 million - Grade 7 and 8 Literacy and Numeracy and Student Success Teachers Allocation \$24.1 million - Tutoring Allocation \$8.5 million - Experiential Learning (EL) Envelope \$48.5 million - Specialist High Skills Major (SHSM) Allocation \$18.7 million - Experiential Learning (EL) Allocation \$12.0 million - Outdoor Education Allocation \$17.7 million
+- Demographic Allocation \$376.0 million - Targeted Student Supports (TSS) Envelope \$102.5 million - Literacy and Math Outside the School Day Allocation \$18.1 million - Student Success, Grades 7 to 12 Allocation \$51.7 million - Grade 7 and 8 Literacy and Numeracy and Student Success Teachers Allocation \$24.2 million - Tutoring Allocation-\$8.4 million - Experiential Learning (EL) Envelope \$72.0 million - Specialist High Skills Major (SHSM) Allocation \$42.4 million - o Experiential Learning (EL) Allocation \$12.1 million - Outdoor Education Allocation \$17.5 million

-The LOG is projected to be \$523.8 million in 2020-21.
+The LOG is projected to be \$550.5 million in 2021-22.